LLNL/Abmarl/docs/src/highlights.rst

 .. figure:: .images/single_agent_exploit.gif
    :width: 100 %
-   :alt: Video showing the foragers behavior when it observes resources.
+   :alt: Video showing the forager's behavior when it observes resources.

    The forager learns an effective foraging strategy, moving towards and foraging the nearest resources that it observes.